Breadcrumb

 Ongoing research projects:

-My interest in early modern natural philosophy has led me to study the interventions of early modern women natural philosophers and how we can understand their interventions and strategies for recognition, as in the book Conway – Naturfilosofi och kvinnliga tänkare i barockens tidevarv (2009).
+An interest in natural philosophy led me to study early modern women philosophers and how we can understand and value their interventions and strategies for recognition.
+See for the book in Swedish, Conway – Naturfilosofi och kvinnliga tänkare i barockens tidevarv [Conway – Natural philosophy and women thinkers in the Age of the Baroque] (2009).
 I have also published articles on Anne Conway, Emelie du Châtelet, and Margaret Cavendish – most recently on Cavendish: "Suppose a man be in a deep contemplative study" Margaret Cavendish, Descartes' Cogito and the Freedom of Thought" (2023) and "Kvinnors politiska tänkande i äldre tider: Exemplet Margaret Cavendish och offentligheten" (2023).

-The alternative ways of understanding nature that many women natural philosophers represented are further explored in research on nature and climate in the early modern period, not least in northern Europe.
-See the on-going project Freezing cold (funded by VR), and the articles "The wilderness of Allaert van Everdingen.
-Experience and representation of the north in the age of the baroque' (2020) and 'Touching the Cold in the Little Ice Age – Reason and Fancy in Robert Boyle's and Margaret Cavendish's Writings on Northern Cold' (2023).
+The alternative ways of understanding nature that many women natural philosophers represented are further explored in my ongoing research on nature and climate in the early modern period in northern Europe.
+See the project Freezing cold (funded by The Swedish Research Council) and the articles "The wilderness of Allaert van Everdingen.
+Experience and representation of the north in the age of the baroque' (2020); 'Touching the Cold in the Little Ice Age – Reason and Fancy in Robert Boyle's and Margaret Cavendish's Writings on Northern Cold' (2023).

-My dissertation Tidevarvets bättre genius.
+My PhDTidevarvets bättre genius.
 Föreställningar om offentlighet och publicitet i Karl Johanstidens Sverige (1999) explored the changes of the public sphere in early nineteenth century Sweden and the debate surrounding the newly born modern political press, a theme that I have continued to investigate over the years, for instance the big controversy on publicity in Parliament 1800 in a book on the Swedish Freedom of the Press Act from 1766 and its history, published by the Swedish Riksdag for the occasion of the 250th anniversary of the Act in 2016.
-Within the framework of the on-going project Making Enlightenment happen (funded by VR), I study women's intellectual contributions to Enlightenment Gothenburg.
+Within the framework of the on-going project Making Enlightenment happen (funded by The Swedish Research Council), I study women's intellectual contributions in Enlightenment Gothenburg.

 The academic year 2002-2003: visiting scholar at Centre Alexandre Koyré, EHESS in Paris, France.
 February - June 2015: visiting scholar at Stellenbosch Institute for Advanced Study (STIAS) in Stellenbosch, South Africa.
 The autumn term 2018: visiting scholar at the department of History of Ideas and Science, Uppsala University.
 2007–2011: member of the editorial board of Lychnos.
 Annual of the Swedish History of Science Society.
 Since 2007 member of the steering group of The Early Modern Seminar.
 2018–2023: chair of the research network The Swedish Baroque Academy (Barockakademien).